ARHAM5416/Scanner-App/README.md

 ## About The Project

-This project contains basic features of scanner application, which implements common functionalities such as: upload or take picture using camera, fix the perspective and adjust the colors with save in device option.
+This project built using [React Perspective Cropper](https://github.com/giacomocerquone/react-perspective-cropper) & contains basic features of scanner application, which implements common functionalities such as: upload or take picture using camera, fix the perspective and adjust the colors with save in device option.

 ### Built With